shiroyasha/blog-source/source/posts/2017-11-19-transaction-isolation-levels-in-postgresql.html.md

 value in a single transaction.
 This is not true, and can lead to bizarre bugs if the developers don't expect changes during transactions.

-## The Four Isolation Levels in PostgreSQL
+## The Four Isolation Levels in the SQL standard

+## Reputable Reads in a Transaction

+## Serializable transaction